EgoAleSum/pycon2018-labs/python-vsts/readme.md

   ![New/File popup](images/new_file.png)

-1. Copy and paste the code below into the editor.
+1. *On the desktop of your machine is a text file containing the below YAML build definition*.
 This build definition will run tests on both Linux and MacOS, and if all tests pass, will generate a wheel and sdist.
+Open the file, select all, and use Ctrl+C to copy and Ctrl+V to paste into the browser editor.

 > [!KNOWLEDGE] An **sdist** is a source distribution containing Python code.
 Users can install sdists using **pip**, but if native source files are included they may need a compiler to complete installation.
 A **wheel** is precompiled, so if a wheel is available for their platform, users can install the package without needing a compiler.

+> [!NOTE] Do not click on this text.
+It will not automatically type correctly.

 ```yaml
 phases: